Smithsonian/cfa-git-users/docs/si-org.rst

 ====
 To join the Smithsonian GitHub Organization, please:

     #.
 Make a GitHub account if you don't already have one.
+We recommend using your @cfa.harvard.edu email address.
     #.
-Fill out this Google Form: https://forms.gle/XsRtjRTidx8ivuBc6

-We will aggregate the form responses and send them on to the SI OCIO GitHub admins to get members added to the Org.
+As of April 15, 2025, please submit an `IT ServiceNow ticket <https://smithsonianprod.servicenowservices.com/it?id=sc_cat_item&sys_id=9f9fa7bd1b545c10520ba82eac4bcbbf>`_.

+        * Select "Github" as the service.
+        * Include your name, email address, and GitHub username in the description.
+        * If you are not SI, find an SI friend to submit the request on your behalf.

 Teams
 =====